Welcome Back for the 2021-22 School Year!

 Return to Learning Goals

-As we look to keep our doors open throughout the 2020-21 school year, the safety of our students and staff continues to be our top priority.
-Our Mayville School District leadership team collaborates weekly with staff members and state/local health officials to address the current situation and update our reopening plan as needed.
-Additionally, we have been seeking family input through online surveys.
+As we look to keep our doors open throughout the 2021-22 school year, the safety of our students and staff continues to be our top priority.
+Our Mayville School District leadership team collaborates weekly with staff members and state/local health officials to address the current situation and update our plan as needed.

 Option 1: In-person 5 days per week with safety guidelines in place (at-home learning available, when necessary)